bahgat-ahmed/Algorithms-and-Data-Structures/README.md

 2. Known useful algorithms and data structures that I coded by myself to understand these different algorithms, and data structures on a deeper level.

 During my practice, I practiced in this [Python Notebook](https://www.kaggle.com/bahgat94/algorithms-data-structures/edit) on Kaggle kernel, then I copied different codes from there into Python files for uploading them to this repository.

+During my practice, I was guided by this [GitHub repository](https://github.com/VicodinAbuser/ZTM-DS-and-Algo-Python).